silverpond/machine-learning-python-test/README.md

-Please try not to spend more than 6 hours (we'd aim for 2-4 hours); so either try and explain well a concept you're already familiar with, or perform a brief investigation into the open areas of a interesting technique!
+Please try not to spend more than 6 hours (we'd aim for 2-4 hours); so either try and explain well a concept you're already familiar with, or perform a brief investigation into the open areas of an interesting technique!
 If you get stuck, documenting your current understanding and future directions of investigation would be a nice way to conclude.